 DATE ISSUE ACTION AUTHORISATION 15/08/2023 The remote sensing team have requested extra time to enable a site visit in August. they may rerun the analyses with some different settings after the site visit (dependent on woody cover thresholds in the study area).
 Milestone 1 extended from June 2023 to August 2023.
-Buil 13/02/2024 Delayed due to 80% of field sites burnt in the extensive wildfires of mid to late-December 2023. the study area is currently not open to the public due to ongoing hazards from trees falling post-fire.
-Once the study area is accessible again, we'll need to set-up new sites (if possible) in the unburnt section of the forests.
-Milestone 2 extended from December 2023 to 30 June 2024.
-But 13/02/2024 Delayed as Task #3 is dependent on the completion of task #2.
-Milestone 3 extended from March 2024 to 30 September 2024.
-Book 13/02/2024 Delayed as Task #4 is dependent on the completion of tasks #2 and #3 (it is also dependent on task #1 which is complete).
-Milestone 4 extended from May 2024 to 31 October 2024.
-Hout
+Sout 1 13/02/2024 Due to 80% of field sites burnt in the extensive wildfires of mid to late-December 2023. the study area is currently not open to the public due to ongoing hazards from trees falling post-fire.
+This has delayed all other milestones.
+Milestone 2, 3, 6 and 7 extended by 6 months, milestone 4 extended by 5 months and milestone 5 extended by 4 months.
+A contract of the contract of